markjprice/cs8dotnetcore3/dotnet5.md

   <ItemGroup>
     <PackageReference
       Include="Microsoft.EntityFrameworkCore.Sqlite"
-      Version="5.0.0-preview.2.20120.8" />
+      Version="5.0.0-preview.2.20159.4" />
     <PackageReference
       Include="Microsoft.EntityFrameworkCore.Proxies"
-      Version="5.0.0-preview.2.20120.8" />
+      Version="5.0.0-preview.2.20159.4" />
   </ItemGroup>

 </Project>
 ```
 ## Chapter 12 - Querying and Manipulating Data Using LINQ
-For the `LinqWithEFCore` project, the additional referenced NuGet packages should use the preview versions, as shown in the following markup:
+For the `LinqWithEFCore` and `Exercise02` projects, the additional referenced NuGet packages should use the preview versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">